LincaMarius/ISAP-1_Control_Unit/README.md

 where I build and test the functionality of the ISAP-1 computer using the Logisim software.

-## ISAP-1 Model A Version 1
+## ISAP-1 TTL Version 1.0

-### The original format of the SAP-1 computer instructions is:
+The original format of the SAP-1 computer instructions is:

 | 4 bits instruction code   | 4 bits operand (memory address)          |
 |---------------------------|------------------------------------------|